What would typically qualify as hospital/major medical expenses?

 - Service providers (Specialist, GP, Anaesthetist, etc.) will be paid at the lower SRPL rate, should the provider charge the SRPL rate the claim will be paid in full by the Society.

-- Should Service providers charge more than SRPL, the member will be liable for the co-payment.
+- Should service providers charge more than SRPL, the member will be liable for the co-payment.

 - Ask the doctors/service providers what they will charge in comparison to the SRPL rates, negotiate with all your service providers to charge the SRPL rate if they quote a higher rate.
 If you are not successful, consider using a Network Hospital as you will be personally liable for all the additional costs over and above the SRPL rate.
+This difference will be debited to the member where adequate credit limit is available.

-- You can obtain more information on SRPL rates from the Society on 053 807 3111 (Call centre option 5).
+- You can obtain more information on SRPL rates from the Society on 053 807 3111 (Option 5).

 Overcharges by providers